What are Freckles?

 - Bleaching or fading creams: These products can help lighten freckles if they are applied consistently over a period of months.
 Bleaching or fading creams are most effective in combination with sun avoidance and sun protection.

-- Retinoid: Sometimes used in conjunction with other bleaching creams, tretinoin (vitamin A acid, Retin-A) may help lighten freckles when applied consistently over a period of several months.
+- Vitamin A Based Creams: Sometimes used in conjunction with other bleaching creams may help lighten freckles when applied consistently over a period of several months.

 - Laser treatment: Fractional Non ablative 1550nm lasers are may help lighten and decrease the appearance of freckles safely and effectively.
 This is a simple and safe procedure with a high success rate and a low risk of scarring or skin discoloration.
 Skin rejuvenation and toning with the Intense Pulsed Light treatments and the Instalite laser (Revlite) also help reduce the freckles significantly within 3-4 sessions.